How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 Smelling at Different Temperatures

-Cooler wine shows more freshness; warmer wine shows more richness.
+Cool wine shows freshness; warmer wine shows richness.
+Try both.

 Understanding Aromas as a Traveller in Bordeaux

-Guided experiences such as Saint Emilion wine tours often include vineyard walks where travellers smell grapes, soil, barrels, and maturing wines — the perfect way to deepen sensory understanding.
+Guided experiences like Saint Emilion wine tours let travellers smell grapes, soil, barrels, and maturing wines.

 No alt text